Taking a Name in Vain

 Like with many things, there is a line between absolute faith/perfection and the everyday, normal vagaries and weirdnesses of human existence.

-That is, some believers will argue against any usage--such as I employ, to a limited extent, when I refer to Jesus Christ--while others will point out that calling oneself Christian or belonging to a church that carries the name of Christ is not automatically blasphemous, even if such Christians most of the time behave imperfectly.
+That is, some believers will argue against any usage--such as I employ, to a limited extent, when I refer to Jesus Christ here--while others will argue that calling oneself Christian or belonging to a church that carries the name of Christ is not automatically blasphemous, even if such Christians most of the time behave imperfectly.

 Since I believe in a merciful God with a sense of humor, I tend to side with the latter argument.